hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `force_delete_snapshot` (boolean) - Force Packer to delete snapshots associated with AMIs, which have been deregistered by `force_deregister`.
 Default `false`.

+-   `encrypt_boot` (boolean) - Instruct packer to automatically create a copy of the AMI with an encrypted boot volume (discarding the initial unencrypted AMI in the process).
+Default `false`.

 -   `from_scratch` (boolean) - Build a new volume instead of starting from an existing AMI root volume snapshot.
 Default `false`.
 If true, `source_ami` is no longer used and the following options become required: